 The ODT103: Statement of Authority for Nomination of Responsible Officer form must be completed and submitted during the ODBS application process.

-It can take up to 7 business days to receive a National Police Clearance certificate.
-Information on how to obtain a National Police Clearance is available on the Australian Criminal Intelligence Commission website.
+It can take up to 7 business days to receive a National Police Certificate.
+Information on how to obtain a National Police Certificate is available on the Australian Criminal Intelligence Commission website.

 Please note: On-demand Transport has specific proof of identity requirements for Responsible Officers.
 These are different to those required to be granted a Western Australian driver's licence, learner's permit or Photo Card.

-For further information, please view the fact sheet: What is a responsible officer?
+For further information, please view the What is a responsible officer fact sheet.